DanielxWlach/IT-Support-Hybrid-Home-Lab-Daniel/README.md

 ---

-### 🔐 Lab Documentation: Password Policy & Authentication Security
+### 🔐 Phase 17: Lab Documentation: Password Policy & Authentication Security

 #### 📋 Overview
 In this phase, I implemented baseline identity security controls across the Microsoft 365 tenant.
 The objective was to move away from default, unmanaged credential lifecycles and establish an enterprise-standard password rotation and self-service framework that balances end-user autonomy with corporate security requirements.